njz3/BFF_gameassets/image_njz3/QUICKSTART.md

 The SSD is designed to run on a PC with:
 - an intel 4th gen (or later) processor, or an AMD Ryzen or later.
 - 4GB RAM minimum
-- Nvidia 1030 graphics card or higher (1050Ti recommended)
+- Nvidia 1030 graphics adapter or higher (1050Ti recommended)
 - a permanently connected USB keyboard or mouse (in order to be able to use the use the DInput keyboard emulation function)
 - either a FullHD LCD monitor to enjoy the full range of games, or a CRT monitor supporting 1024x768.
-- if you're using a VideoAmp card, you can use either the 31kHz or 24kHz interlaced modes for all games except Teknoparrot HD, and a specific 15kHz edition in 1280x240p or 1280x480i “stretch” mode is possible with fewer games (only MAME, model 1/2/3 and Naomi via Flycast).
+- if you're using a VideoAmp board, you can use either the 31kHz or 24kHz interlaced modes for all games except Teknoparrot HD, and a specific 15kHz edition in 1280x240p or 1280x480i “stretch” mode is possible with fewer games (only MAME, model 1/2/3 and Naomi via Flycast).